DEEP_DIVE

 DATA OWNERSHIP

-Your session history is stored as plain JSONL files you can read, export, or delete at any time.
+Your session history is stored as date-based JSONL files (e.g. 2026-04-27.jsonl) you can read, export, or delete at any time.
 No vendor lock-in.
 Your data belongs to you.

 REFERENCE